craigmckeachie/handsonreact.com/docs/14-HTTP.md

    const forbiddenErrorUrl = 'https://httpstat.us/403';
    ```

-## React
+## In React

 Now that we understand the fundamental underlying concepts lets render this data in React.

-### componentDidMount
+### When to Load Data?

+- In a function component, you should make your AJAX calls in a `useEffect` hook.
+When the data or the error returns you can use your set state updater function returned from `useState` to update the state.
-You should populate data with AJAX calls in the `componentDidMount` lifecycle method.
+- In a class component, you should make your AJAX calls in the `componentDidMount` lifecycle method.
 This is so you can use `setState` to update your component when the data is retrieved.

 ### Loading